Born: 19th April 1894, Harwich, Essex.

 Anna, 15, a Shorthand Typist.

 Thomas’s father, Henry William Carliell, of 77a, West Street, Harwich, drowned on the 21st February 1907, on board the S.S.
 ‘Berlin’ which was wrecked off the North Pier, Hook of Holland, Netherlands.
-Henry, the only son of the late Henry Fulcher Carliell, of St. Peter’s, Ipswich, was a Donkeyman had regularly worked on Berlin’s sister ship S.S.
+Henry, the only son of the late Henry Fulcher Carliell, of St. Peter’s, Ipswich, was a Donkeyman who had regularly worked on Berlin’s sister ship S.S.
 ‘Amsterdam’, but when a worker was taken ill, he was asked and agreed to replace him.

 On the 15th February 1918, Ipswich, Thomas married Emma Rosa Hines, born April 1896, Ipswich – daughter of Arthur Joseph Harry Hines, a butcher/slaughterman and Rose Hines (nee Manning), and stepdaughter of Edith Ellen Hines (nee Cattermole) of Ipswich.

 Thomas’s personal effects were sent from Dover to his widow at her home at Bond Street, Ipswich:

-Pair of boots, 2 razors, a whistle, a pipe, and pocket mirror.
+Pair of boots, 2 razors, a whistle, a pipe, and a pocket mirror.

 In August 1922, Mrs. Carliell received her late husband’s Victory & British War medals.